Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ## Considerations

-> Include a statement to introduce this section, like this:
-> "These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
-For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework)."

-> Are there any lessons learned from running this that would be helpful for new customers?
-What went wrong when building it out?
-What went right?
-> How do I need to think about managing, maintaining, and monitoring this long term?
-> REQUIREMENT: Note that you must have "Cost optimization" and at least two of the other H3 sub-sections/pillars.

 The following considerations have their basis on the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework) and [Cloud Adoption Framework](addlink).
 One of the main consideration is that this pattern can be adopted in a full automated scenario, like 0 touch deployment.
 Usually the basic implementation has manual triggere to activate the different steps decribed.
 Along the way and with the proper matutiry and monitoring features is possible to automate also the triggers, that means that there are automated testing and specific metrics, SLA and SLO to automatize the triggers.